Hints & Tips

 Intergrain

-Intergrain UltraDeck is an extremely long lasting, water based oil for decking and exterior timber.
-UltraDeck contains unique Hydroguard technology to guard timber against Australia’s harsh conditions as well as the abrasive effects of foot traffic.
-The natural looking finish resists stain absorption and dirt and dust adhesion, helping the timber stay clean.
-The result is timber that stays protected and looking fresh for significantly longer than traditional decking oils.
+Intergrain UltraDeck is an extremely long-lasting, water-based oil for decking and exterior timber.
+UltraDeck contains unique Hydroguard technology to guard timber against Australia’s harsh conditions and the abrasive effects of foot traffic.
+The natural-looking finish resists stain absorption and dirt and dust adhesion, helping the timber stay clean.
+The result is a timber that stays protected and looks fresh for significantly longer than traditional decking oils.

-Being water based, UltraDeck emits significantly less VOC’s (volatile organic compounds) into the atmosphere than traditional oil based timber finishes.
+Being water-based, UltraDeck emits significantly fewer VOCs (volatile organic compounds) into the atmosphere than traditional oil-based timber finishes.
 This makes UltraDeck safer to use and much gentler on the environment.

 UltraDeck is available in a lightly pigmented natural colour or with mild timber tones to highlight the characteristics of popular timber species.
 More colour tones can be achieved by tinting UltraDeck at the paint counter.

-Note: As a transparent oil the final appearance of UltraDeck is affected by many factors including the timber species and unique characteristics of timber within the species.
-The colour and timber species combination used on their web site, in store on point of sale, and in the Intergrain Timber Finishes Guide should be used as a guide only.
+Note: As a transparent oil, the final appearance of UltraDeck is affected by many factors, including the timber species and unique characteristics of timber within the species.
+The colour and timber species combination used on their website, in-store at the point of sale, and in the Intergrain Timber Finishes Guide should be used as a guide only.

 Flood